Subscribe to Updates

 Facebook Twitter LinkedIn Pinterest WhatsApp Email

-It usually takes a few weeks for a dental lab to construct a custom-made permanent crown—although except for the CEREC crowns which are made in a couple of hours.
+It usually takes a few weeks for a dental lab to construct a custom-made permanent crown—except for the CEREC crowns which are made in a couple of hours.
 In the meantime, a dentist fits a temporary crown.
 This is to provide your tooth and gums protection and give you the normal function of chewing or speaking.
-In this article, you will know about temporary dental crowns, their use, how your dental professional makes them, and how best to care for them once you get one.
+In this article, you will learn about temporary dental crowns, their use, how your dental professional makes them, and how best to care for them once you get one.

 What is a temporary crown?